fchauvel/ntnu-idata2302-website/source/labs/foundations.rst

                        -classpath ./target/lab01-0.1-SNAPSHOT.jar \
                        no.ntnu.idata2302.lab01.Multiplication

-      You may need to force the compilation of the code using the command ``mvn package -DskipTests``
+      You may need to force the compilation of the code using the command ``mvn package -Dmaven.test.skip``.
+Remove the backslahes if you paste the command on a single line.

    #.
 Take the time to read about the Java bytecode, for example `on
       Wikipedia <https://en.wikipedia.org/wiki/Java_bytecode>`__.